-Exhibit 2 displays the current employment and projected occupational demand for each of the target occupations in Los Angeles County.
-Positive scores for automation resilience4 reflect a lower-than-average threat of the occupation(s) being replaced by automation, while negative scores reflect a greater-than-average risk of automation.
+Exhibit 2 displays the current employment and projected occupational demand for the target occupation in Los Angeles County.
+Positive scores for automation resilience reflect a lower-than-average threat of the occupation(s) being replaced by automation, while negative scores reflect a greater-than-average risk of automation.
 The average percentage of workers aged 55+ across all occupations in the Los Angeles/Orange County region is 26%; occupations with a larger share of workers aged 55 and older typically have greater replacement needs to offset the amount of impending retirements.
 On average, 81% of workers across all occupations in California are employed full-time.